InyoungEom/InyoungEom/README.md

 ### Hi there 👋
+I'm Inyoung Eom, currently studying for a master's degree in Data eXperience Lab advised by Eunil Park at Sungkyunkwan University.
+I'm interested in ML, NLP.
+I'd like to study user behavior experience and data analytics.
 <!--
 **InyoungEom/InyoungEom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.